castorini/ragnarok/docs/rag24.md

 ## Reranking - RankLLM - RankZephyr-Rho

-We can use RankLLM to run RankZephyr-Rho on the reranker requests files generated in the previous step.
+We can use RankLLM to run RankZephyr-Rho on the reranker request files generated in the previous step.
 The following commands show how to run RankLLM on the dev sets i.e., TREC-Researchy 24 and TREC-RAGgy 24:

 ```bash
 RANK_LLM=<path-to-rank-llm>